Yamakagashi Pass

 Other notes:

-• The fight begins with 6 other Lv2 ninjas on the field.
+• The fight begins with 6 other Lv2 Ninjas on the field.

 • Disguising Staff lasts 8 turns and is the best option for distracting all enemies on the field.